-Composition: This Committee is made up of a non-executive independent director, the Chief Executive Officer, the Financial Controller and a Finance Executive.
+Composition: This Committee is made up of a non-executive independent director, the Chief Executive Officer, the Head of Finance, Treasury and Compliance and a Finance, Treasury and Compliance Assistant Manager.

 Main Functions: The ALCO:

 - monitors the Bank's financial performance, and reviews and manages financial risks in accordance with Bank policies; - manages the Bank's balance sheet in respect of the adequate matching of assets and liabilities, asset mix, liabilities and balance sheet growth; - formulates a forward looking strategy for the Bank in terms of the mix of assets and liabilities, given its expectations of the future and the potential consequences of interest rate movements, liquidity constraints, foreign exchange exposure and capital adequacy.